jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

 -- deterministic parser

 {-
-  Under lazy evaluation, the implementation below might retain list `xs` in memory. first p = \inp -> case p inp of
+  Under lazy evaluation, the implementation below might retain list `xs` in memory, when it can be discarded immediately. first p = \inp -> case p inp of
                       []     -> []
                       (x:xs) -> x : take 0 xs